Tiffany Flowers

 - Recognitions and Awards

-Recognition of 5 Years of Service, Perimeter College at Georgia State University, 2016
+- Recognition of 5 Years of Service, Georgia State University Perimeter College, 2016

 - Committees and Organizations

-Committee Chair.
-Legislative and Social Issues Committee.
-Association for Literacy Educators and Researchers (ALER), 2019-Present.
+- Committee Chair.
+Association for Literacy Educators and Researchers (ALER) Legislative and Social Issues Committee, 2019-2024.

 - Publications